Snæfellsnes National Park Tour

 Overview

-The Snæfellsnes Peninsula, it is an area famous for its outstanding beauty.
-It has it all: this region very loved by the locals is formed by a diverse landscape featuring dramatic coastal cliffs, quiet and quaint fishing towns, colorful mountains and it is home to the breathtaking Snæfellsjökull National Park, offering stunning views of the legendary Snæfellsjökull glacier.
+The Snæfellsnes Peninsula is a region very loved by the locals, formed by a diverse landscape featuring dramatic coastal cliffs, quiet and quaint fishing towns, colorful mountains and it is home to the breathtaking Snæfellsjökull National Park, offering stunning views of the legendary Snæfellsjökull glacier.
 Seals, Puffins and Orcas had also made it their home for part of the year or some of them claimed a all beach, such is the case of Ytri Tunga beach, home of seals.

 You will be joining a small group with a private transport and led by one of our lovely English/Chinese/Icelandic-speaking guides.